August 21, 2021

 To get the perfect bake, you really need to make sure you mix the ingredients properly.
 I use my stand mixer, but an electric hand mixer works, or even a bowl and spoon.
 Make sure if you use unsalted block butter that it’s at room temp, but baking spread can be fridge cold.

-You beat the butter and sugar together until creamed, light and fluffy.
-I then add in all the eggs, self raising flour and vanilla and mix again!
-If mixing with a bowl and spoon, you may want to add these a smidge slower so you don’t get in a complete mess!
+Beat the butter and sugar together until creamed, light and fluffy.
+It’s important to make sure you do this first in my eyes, compared to the all in one method, as it’ll make sure you don’t have any butter lumps.
+I then add in all the eggs, self raising flour and vanilla and mix again.
+If mixing with a bowl and spoon, you may want to add these a smidge slower so you don’t get in a complete mess, but otherwise mix until you see it’s combined and stop mixing.

 Traybake tin and baking